 All of the J&R Clinical Psychologists work with adult clients from 18-80+.
 We are compassionate, highly trained, and professional in our approach.
 If you’re not sure which practitioner is the best suited to you, please check out our team page or phone our friendly reception team.

 Below we outline some of the more common concerns we work with.
 It is perfectly normal not to fit neatly into one category and you may be experiencing aspects of a number of the areas below.

-You may not have a diagnosis, but you may be aware that your mental health needs some support.
+You may not have a diagnosis, but you may be aware that you need support with your mental health.
 You may be experiencing symptoms that are getting in the way of your wellbeing, work, relationships, or other areas of life.
-You may be feeling flat, unmotivated, or lacking in direction.
+You may be feeling flat, unmotivated, stressed, or lacking in direction.
 Either way, your J&R clinical psychologist will work with you to understand what you are experiencing and to generate a plan for moving forward.

 - Anxiety: Panic attacks, excessive worry (and Generalised Anxiety Disorder), social anxiety, fears and phobias, OCD & post-traumatic stress

 - Stress, including work or study stress and relationship stress

 - Establishing improved life balance

 - Low self-esteem and confidence